 - Parodied in Not Another Teen Movie, with Janey Briggs being the most unattractive girl ever for having glasses and a ponytail, with everyone reacting appalled.
 When her date's sister pseudo-erotically removes them, everyone reacts as if she has become the most attractive girl in the world, and asking who she is at prom.

 - Discussed in Wonder Woman when Diana arrives in London and Steve wants to give her glasses and tie her hair up.
-Etta comments how basically nothing could disguise the fact that she's got to be the most beautiful woman in the world, and Diana quickly shucks the glasses and lets loose her hair, remaining disguise-less for most of the action.
+Etta comments how basically nothing could disguise the fact that she's got to be the most beautiful woman in the world, and Diana quickly shucks the glasses and lets her hair loose, remaining disguise-less for most of the action.

 - In The Brady Bunch episode "My Fair Opponent", Marcia transforms ugly duckling Molly Webber into an attractive girl by doing just that.